MK-677 DOES NOT Directly Cause Hypoglycemia

 These are both notorious as appetite stimulating compounds.

-The reason why this is has nothing to do with them dropping your blood sugar lower and making you more hungry, rather, it has to do with the fact that they significantly increase ghrelin levels more than any of the other GHRP’s.
+Their ability to stimulate appetite so significantly has nothing to do with them dropping your blood sugar lower and making you hungrier, rather, it has to do with the fact that they significantly increase Ghrelin levels more than any of the other GHRP’s.

 The result of this is a massive spike in hunger, resembling the symptoms very closely of hypoglycemia.